OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 values under the Date_YYYYMMDD column are equivalent.
 Right-click on the image and click *Open image in new tab* to see a larger view.

 ![statsByBasin](file-structure-images/statsbydate.png)

+**ListOfDates.txt**

+The ListOfDates.txt file is a text file that contains a list of all processed dates of SNODAS data.
+All dates in the list correspond to a SnowpackStatisticsByDate_YYYYMMDD.csv file in the StatisticsbyDate folder.
+The dates in the ListOfDates.txt file are in the YYYYMMDD format.
+This text file is used in the development of the [Map Application]().

+**ToDO egiles 2/7/2017 point to Kory's application and change the name of 'Map Application' to the actual title of the application**

 #### processedData\\SNODASTools.log